Hipnosis183/Instagular/readme.md

 ## Getting started

-For now, Instagular is only runnable locally, but eventually (when it reaches a fully-featured state, and I get a domain name) it'll be available online, as well as a dedicated desktop app.
+For now, Instagular is only runnable locally, but eventually, when it reaches a fully-featured state, it'll be available online, as well as a dedicated desktop app.

-For your (and mine) convenience, after installing the dependencies (`npm install`), just run the API backend server with `runapi` and then the app client with `runapp`.
+Install both server and client dependencies by running `npm install` in the root and `src/api` directories.
+Then, just run the API backend server with `runapi` and then the app client with `runapp` if you're on Linux, or run `npm run dev` under the server directory and `npm run start` on root for the client on Windows.

+> :warning: Important Note: Since the app is fully dependant on the private api library, which is actively being developed in tandem, make sure to always keep it updated, otherwise unsupported features will break the client functionality.